Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-003-data-collector.md

 ## Purpose
 * Learn to identify the `The Data Collector` smell.
-* Understand which complications arise from having empty step definitions and how to spot them.
+* Recognize how multiple `Given`steps

 ## Your Task
-Within the `Customer.feature` file there is a `Then` step that does not do anything.
-Find at least one such step definition and implement the correct assertion.
+Within the `Customer.feature` file there is a scenario with multiple `Given` steps, each collecting a part of the data needed in the following `When` step.
+Identify the data collector and replace it with a consistent implementation.

 ## Solution

 === "Hints"
     ??? tip "Hint A"
-        * You are looking for a `Then` step that is verifying if a customer was created successfully.
+        * You are looking for a scenario with multiple `Given` steps for creating customers.

     ??? tip "Hint B"
-        * The relevant step is `Then the customer creation should be successful`.
+        * The relevant steps is `` and .
         * Look at the implementation of the code in te step definition.

     ??? tip "Hint C"